-Procedure codes 90471 and 90472 are benefits for services rendered to clients of any age when counseling is not provided for the immunization administered.
-Procedure codes 90473 and 90474 are benefits for services rendered to clients who are birth through 20 years of age when counseling is not provided for the immunization administered.
+[Revised] Procedure codes 90471, 90472, 90473, and 90474 are benefits for services rendered to clients of any age when counseling is not provided for the immunization administered.

-Referto: Subsection 4.3.11.3, "Immunizations" in this handbook for appropriate diagnosis codes for immunization administration.
+Referto: Subsection 4.3.12.3 \, "Immunizations" in this handbook for appropriate diagnosis codes for immunization administration.

-B.3.3 Immunizations (Vaccine/Toxoids)
+\ Immunizations (Vaccine/Toxoids) B.3.3